 In-app advertising: How did we get here?

 Most of the new Apple and Google Play Store guidelines are related to targeted, in-app advertising.
 Specifically, they limit the types of data that can be transmitted to ad serving platforms and limit which ad serving platforms developers can work with.
 Clearly this is a problem for the many children’s app developers who rely on this model to monetize their business.
+When it comes to protecting our children online, there are no hoops too big for us to jump through.
+The problem is creating a kid friendly app that allows us to still profit and make money so we can continue to do so.

 Why has in-app advertising become so ubiquitous in the kids’ app space?
 Let’s look at all of the monetization options (as defined by the App Store):